krishnapatidar458/hacktoberfest2024/Facebook Application Development/README.md

-# Facebook Application Development in PHP
+# Facebook Application in PHP

-Welcome to the Facebook Application Development repository!
+Welcome to the Facebook Application repository!
 This project aims to create a Facebook-like web application using HTML, CSS, JavaScript, PHP, and a Database Management System (DBMS).
 We encourage developers of all levels to contribute and help us build an amazing social networking platform.

 ## Table of Contents
 - [Project Overview](#project-overview)